The Witcher: Geography

 Although no map of the universe created by Sapkowski has been released, fans have created several maps.
 According to Sapkowski, the existing maps are "mostly accurate", and he uses a version created by Czech translator Stanislav Komárek.

 The Continent can be divided into four regions.
-The Northern Kingdoms (where most of the saga occurs) consists of Aedirn, Cidaris, Cintra, Hengfors League, Kaedwen, Kerack, Kovir and Poviss, Lyria and Rivia, Redania, Temeria and Verden and several minor duchies and principalities such as Bremervoord or Ellander.
+The Northern Kingdoms (where most of the saga occurs) consist of Aedirn, Cidaris, Cintra, Hengfors League, Kaedwen, Kerack, Kovir and Poviss, Lyria and Rivia, Redania, Temeria, and Verden, and several minor duchies and principalities such as Bremervoord or Ellander.
 The Nilfgaard Empire occupies most of the area south of the Northern Kingdoms.
-The eastern part of the Continent, such as the Korath desert, Zerrikania, Hakland and the Fiery Mountains, is mostly unknown.
+The eastern part of the Continent, including the Korath Desert, Zerrikania, Hakland, and the Fiery Mountains, is largely unexplored.
 The book series mentions overseas countries with whom the Northern Kingdoms trade, including Zangvebar, Ofir, Hannu and Barsa.

 Language

-Sapkowski created a language for the series known as Elder Speech, based on Welsh, English, French, Irish, Latin and other languages.
-Dialects are spoken on the Skellige Islands and in Nilfgaard.
-In an interview, Sapkowski explained that he wanted the language to be reasonably legible to a reader, to avoid footnotes.
+Sapkowski created a language for the series known as Elder Speech, which is based on Welsh, English, French, Irish, Latin and other languages.
+Unique dialects are spoken on the Skellige Islands and in Nilfgaard.
+In an interview, Sapkowski explained that he wanted the language to be reasonably accessible to the reader, to avoid the need for footnotes.
 As he said: "In my book, I do not want for an orc telling to another orc 'Burbatuluk grabataluk!' to be supplied with a footnote: 'Shut the door, don't let the flies in!'"